 For the initial four games, the Super Bowl featured the champion of the American Football League (AFL) and the National Football League (NFL).
 The two leagues merged in 1970.

 Since the merger, the game pits the champions of the National Football Conference (NFC) and the American Football Conference (AFC) against one another, at a previously determined site.

 When is the Super Bowl?

-This year’s edition of the Super Bowl (LIV) is on Sunday, February 2nd, 2020.
-The game takes place on the first Sunday in February.
+The next edition of the Super Bowl (LV) is scheduled for Sunday, February 7, 2021.
+The Super Bowl takes place each year on the first Sunday in February.

 What time does the Super Bowl start?

 Recent Super Bowl history points to a kickoff time of 6:30 PM Eastern Standard Time.

 What Super Bowl is it?